arengu/arengu.github.io/docs/product/flows/actions.md

 ### SendGrid

-Deliver your transactional and marketing emails through one of the most famous email delivery platform.
+Deliver your transactional and marketing emails through one of the most famous email delivery platforms.

 #### Send email